• Skip to primary navigation

 old recipe card with salad recipe

-2. Mix spinach salad dressing, slice eggs and wash and trim spinach.
+1. Mix spinach salad dressing, then wash, trim, and dry the spinach.

 raw cutup bacon in black skillet